letsrockit/public/qxnhbme-engineering-manager-product.md

 + Excited to partner with design and product management on both large new features and daily, small product enhancements
 + Focused on maximizing impact for yourself, your team, and our company as a whole
 + Equipped with the intelligence, empathy, integrity, and technical chops required to quickly earn the trust of a technically astute team
-+ Comfortable with ambiguity; you enjoy figuring out what needs to be done—and then doing it
++ Comfortable with ambiguity; you enjoy figuring out what needs to be done -- and then doing it

 ### Why choose us?
 Does the above sound like it might be you?
 Then we’d love to hear from you.
 Our goal is to provide a hiring and working experience in which all people know they are equally respected and valued.
-So whatever it is that makes you unique—your gender identity or expression, sexual orientation, religion, ethnicity, age, citizenship, educational background, socioeconomic status—we value it, and we’d love to see what you might add to our team.
+So, whatever it is that makes you unique -- your gender identity or expression, sexual orientation, religion, ethnicity, age, citizenship, educational background, socioeconomic status -- we value it, and we’d love to see what you might add to our team.